SAP/spartacus-docs/_pages/dev/session-management.md

 ## Assisted Service Module

-In 221121.0 and above, ASM login uses a secondary oAuth client credential with ID 'asm_client'.
+In Spartacus version 221121.1 and newer, the ASM login uses a secondary OAuth client credential with the ID `"asm_client"`.
 To use ASM, this credential must be created with your auth provider.

 Since version 1.3, Spartacus supports the Assisted Service Module (ASM), which allows customer support agents to emulate users and help them accomplish their goals.
 This feature is tightly coupled with the `AuthModule` because agents need to log in with OAuth flow and make updates using the customer's user ID.
 In previous versions of Spartacus, some parts of the implementation of this feature were placed in the `AuthModule` logic.